No. 14 TCU hands No. 2 Kansas worst home loss in 2 years

 Jalen Wilson led Kansas with 30 points.
 He was coming off a career-high 38 on Tuesday against K-State.
 Kevin McCullar with 10 points was the only other Jayhawk in double figures.

 TCU’s Eddie Lampkin was hobbled with a left ankle injury suffered late in the first half.
-An erroneous tweet at halftime said he had a ruptured Achilles but a school spokesman later said it was a high ankle sprain.
+A tweet at halftime said he had a ruptured Achilles but a school spokesman later said it was a high ankle sprain.
 He returned and finished with 8 points and 4 rebounds.

+”I don’t know all the details, but he obviously played afterwards,” Dixon said. ”I think he’s all right.
+He’ll be sore tomorrow, but he kept telling us he wanted to go back in.”

 TCU used a 19-0 run early in the first half to open a 33-13 lead, forcing Self to use three of his four timeouts in the first 9:10 of the half.
 The Horned Frogs hit 13 of their first 15 shots.
 They finished the half shooting 58.6% (17 of 29).